 Several years ago, I gave a speech at a Toastmaster’s Meeting about happiness.
 I began by asking the members to finish a stem sentence: “I would just be happy if . . .”
 I asked them to write down 3 to 5 things that would complete this sentence.
 I also asked them to identify if they were happy at this moment.

 Most people complete that stem sentence with thoughts about money, work, or family/spouse.
-Most of these kind of completions leave us wanting more.
+Most of these kinds of completions leave us wanting more.
 If I just made more money, but then we get a raise and we are still not happy.
-If my boss recognized my hard work, but then we might be given a special project to complete because of our hard work and skill, and we feel ___.
-If my kids just helped with the chores or did well on a test, but then the next week, they slack off.
+If my boss recognized my hard work, then we might be given a special project to complete because of our hard work and skill, and we feel worthwhile.
+If my kids just helped with the chores or did well on a test, but then the next week, I felt they slacked off.

 You see, the only person that can make you happy is YOU!